Harness Engineering:

 1

-Context Engineering — giving the agent what it needs
+Context Engineering — manage the context, not just write it

-Principle: "garbage in, garbage out" — to the power of 10.
+Principle: a clean context beats a large context.
+Garbage in, garbage out — to the power of 10.

 2

-Skills & Tools — giving the right tools
+Skills & Tools — right tools, tight perimeter

-Exposed functions, internal APIs, CLI commands, scoped read/write access to a specific perimeter.
-The Model Context Protocol (MCP) is emerging as the standard for connecting agents to tools.
+Exposed functions, internal APIs, CLI commands, scoped read/write access to a specific perimeter — ideally inside a dedicated Docker sandbox to contain any destructive action.
+The Model Context Protocol (MCP) is emerging as the standard for connecting agents to tools — use it wisely: every wired-in MCP server is also a token burner (tool descriptions, schemas, metadata silently eat into your context window).

-Principle: the agent can only do what we explicitly allow it to do.
+Principle: the agent can only do what we explicitly allow it to do, in an environment we can throw away.

 3